SDLC Guide: Requirement Analysis in Software Engineering

 Because getting this phase right means avoiding costly mistakes later on.
 If the foundation is weak or misaligned, everything built on it can crumble.

-Who run a requirements gathering and analysis?
+Who runs requirements gathering and analysis?

 At this stage, they may decide to develop a proof of concept project to test the feasibility of the initial assumptions – a key step in developing non-standard software solutions.